K-Phaneendra/geth-scan/server/README.md

 # NodeJS API Server

-This is an API server created using NodeJS and ExpressJS.
+This is an API server created using NodeJS, ExpressJS and Web3.js.
 Below are the points to consider before starting to work on this application.

 ## Node version